Some young people worry about staying safe. Overall, Oxfordshire is a safe county, and violent crimes are rare. But incidents and accidents do happen.

-- Be aware of your surroundings (traffic, rivers, other people)
+- Planning your journeys and being aware of your surroundings

 Out on your own

-Lots of people do walk home or go out alone after dark, as part of their normal lives, going home from work, a night out, or study.
+Lots of people walk home or go out alone after dark, as part of their normal lives.
 This should be safe.
 But you can take steps to make your journey safer:

 - Plan your route